 Next came privacy laws.
 Cybersecurity and privacy intersect greatly, and most privacy laws have components of cybersecurity, investigation, and reporting.
 Privacy governs data that organizations collect, store, share, and use.
 The European Union’s (EU) General Data Protection Regulation (GDPR) was a groundbreaking privacy law with many implications for the US.
 Then came the California Consumer Privacy Act (CCPA) and other states have followed suit.
 These laws essentially give consumers rights over their data, how that data is collected, stored, used, and shared.

-Notably, there is no federal law of general applicability regarding cybersecurity or data breach reporting, nor is there a specific federal privacy law.
+Most of the above rules that apply across sectors are state.
+There are federal rules for specific sectors (health, financial, education, etc.), but there is no federal law of general applicability regarding cybersecurity or data breach reporting, nor is there a specific federal privacy law.
 Bills have been brought, but nothing has passed (yet).
-Worthy of mention is the Federal Trade Commission (FTC) Act, which (among many other provisions) empowers the FTC to regulate unfair or deceptive trade practices.
-This power to regulate unfair and deceptive trade practices includes the principle that companies should have fair and clear privacy practices, hold data with a certain level of security (if subject to an appropriate rule) and not make deceptive claims about their level of security.
+But we need to mention the Federal Trade Commission (FTC) Act, which (among many other provisions) empowers the FTC to regulate unfair or deceptive trade practices.
+This power to regulate unfair and deceptive trade practices includes the principle that companies should have fair and clear privacy practices, hold data with a certain level of security (arguably) and not make deceptive claims about their level of security.
 Thus, the FTC is the primary federal enforcer of privacy rights.

 State laws are enforced at the state level by each State’s Attorney General.
 Every state has its own attorney general, not to be confused with the Attorney General of the United States.

-There are federal laws and regulations which apply to certain regulated sectors such as finance and health, which we will cover in the next section.
+We will cover more details in Part 2, including the federal laws and regulations which apply to certain regulated sectors such as finance and health.

-As long as this article is, it is still a brief summary with many simplifications, attempting to bring complex subject matter to all readers in an understandable and accessible manner.
-This article is for myself, students, clients, potential clients, and anyone else in need of basic information.
+This is a brief summary with many simplifications, attempting to bring complex subject matter to all readers in an understandable and accessible manner.
 It is not legal advice nor consulting advice, and is not tailored to your circumstances.

-If your organization needs help with improving cybersecurity and protecting from cybercrime, creating or improving policies, and complying with cybersecurity related laws and regulations, contact me.
+If your organization needs help with improving cybersecurity, protecting from cybercrime, and complying with cybersecurity related laws and regulations, contact me.
 Good policies are an important part of cybersecurity, along with Bandler's Four Pillars of Cybersecurity.
-Sometimes individuals need help with cybersecurity and investigations too.

 - Cybersecurity Laws and Regulations Part 2